davidtannyu/DOMain/README.md

 To use DOMain, download and webpack this library.
 This will generate a DOMain.js file which you can find in the lib folder.

+To install webpack: `npm install`
+After installation, run webpack by using: `npm run ww`

 ```html
 <head>
   ...